j-mendez/react-native-multiplayer-starter/README.md

 Web support aims for native speed so we try to use webassembly for this (Web support is in progress).
 For more info check out [assemblyscript](https://github.com/AssemblyScript/assemblyscript)

+## Serverless

+All game logic is handled inside the application without any servers outside of firebase realtime database.

 ## Game Configuration

 You can adjust most of the game settings at `/src/logic` directory.